microsoft/coyote/docs/_learn/programming-models/actors/state-machines.md

 In state `B` the `OnEventDoAction` takes precedence over the inherited `DeferEvents` for event `E1`.

-On a given state actions defined for a specific event type take precedence over actions involving `WildcardEvent` but a pushed state can override a specific event type actions with a `WildcardEvent`.
+On a given state actions defined for a specific event type take precedence over actions involving `WildcardEvent` but a pushed state can override a specific event type action with a `WildcardEvent` action.

 If an event cannot be handled by a pushed state then that state is automatically popped so handling can be attempted again on the lower states.
 If this auto-popping pops all states then an unhandled